Bollywood superstar Salman Khan survives snakebite | DW | 28.12.2021

 After the snake bit him once, villagers had screamed out that he should be taken to hospital so loudly that it bit him again from fear of the commotion, he said.

-He said he had been treated with antivenom at the hospital, kept under observation for six hours then discharged.
+He said he had been treated with antivenin at the hospital, kept under observation for six hours and then discharged.

 The snake later turned out to be nonvenomous.
 It was released safely into the jungle after the encounter, Khan said.